1902 Louisiana Industrial football team

 The 1902 Louisiana Industrial football team was an American football team that represented the Louisiana Industrial Institute (now known as Louisiana Tech University) as an independent during the 1902 college football season.
 In their first and only year under head coaches Frank Singleton and Howard F. Crandell, the team compiled a 1–1–1 record.
+Despite the season being listed in the Louisiana Tech football record book, the season is not recognized as having been played by the NCAA.